ryantd42/NY-Legislative-Git/2023/A628B-2023/bill.md

   January 10, 2023
   ___________

- Introduced by M. of A. RAJKUMAR -- read once and referred to the Commit- tee on Education
+ Introduced  by  M. of A. RAJKUMAR, RAGA, ROZIC, TAYLOR, TAPIA, LEE, KIM, BICHOTTE HERMELYN, SEAWRIGHT, BRAUNSTEIN, GONZALEZ-ROJAS,  CUNNINGHAM, BURGOS,  CRUZ, SHRESTHA, LAVINE, PHEFFER AMATO, BORES, AUBRY, ALVAREZ, GALLAGHER,  DILAN,  SANTABARBARA,  ANDERSON,  D. ROSENTHAL,  SEPTIMO, JOYNER,  HYNDMAN, LUCAS, SAYEGH, WEPRIN, KELLES, GLICK, BEEPHAN, FALL, GIBBS, DE LOS SANTOS, REYES, HEVESI, EPSTEIN, CARROLL -- read once and referred to the Committee on Education -- committee  discharged,  bill amended,  ordered reprinted as amended and recommitted to said commit- tee

  AN ACT to amend the education law, in relation to certain  school  holi- days; and to repeal certain provisions of such law relating thereto

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-Legislative intent.
-The legislature hereby finds that the festival of Diwali is celebrated by a growing number of Hindu, Buddhist, Jain and Sikh residents, including Native New Yorkers and  residents  of the  city  of  New  York hailing from several countries including India, Bangladesh, Pakistan, Nepal, Myanmar, Bhutan, Guyana, Trinidad and Toba- go and Sri Lanka.
-In recognition of the importance of this  festival  to these  residents,  it  is  the legislature's intent that this act allows Diwali to be designated as a school holiday in the city school  district of the city of New York while continuing to allow the district to ensure that schools are in session for 180 days.
+Section 2586 of the education law is REPEALED.
   § 2.
-Section 2586 of the education law is REPEALED.
-  §  3.
 Subdivision 2-a of section 3635 of the education law, as  amended
  by chapter 424 of the laws of 2005, is amended to read as follows:
   2-a.
 The superintendent of each city school district, in a city having a  population  in  excess  of one million, shall prepare a public school calendar and shall notify officials of nonpublic schools to which trans- portation has been requested not later than the first  day  of  June  in each year, of the days on which the public schools will be in session in the following school year.
 Such school district which provides transpor- tation  to  nonpublic  schools shall provide such transportation for the same number of days as the public schools are open but shall not provide transportation services for more than one hundred eighty  days.
-Offi- cials of each nonpublic school to which transportation is provided by  a city  school  district  of  a  city having a population in excess of one million may notify such district, not later than the first day  of  July
+Offi- cials  of each nonpublic school to which transportation is provided by a city school district of a city having a  population  in  excess  of  one million  may  notify such district, not later than the first day of July of each school year, of a maximum of five days, exclusive of  Saturdays, Sundays  or  legal holidays upon which public schools are required to be closed, on which the public schools are scheduled to be  closed,  except

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02941-01-3
+  LBD02941-02-3
- A. 628  2
+ A. 628--A  2

- of  each school year, of a maximum of five days, exclusive of Saturdays, Sundays or legal holidays upon which public schools are required  to  be closed,  on  which the public schools are scheduled to be closed, except that  in  any year in which the first or last day of Passover and Easter Sunday are separated by more than seven days, such officials may  notify the  district of a maximum of ten days, but such school district will be required to provide for transportation to such nonpublic school provided that such five or ten additional  days,  whichever  is  applicable,  are limited  to  the  following: the Tuesday, Wednesday, Thursday and Friday after Labor Day, Rosh Hashanah, Yom Kippur, the  week  in  which  public schools  are  closed  for  spring recess, December twenty-fourth and the week between Christmas day and New Year's day, AND the Tuesday,  Wednes- day, Thursday and Friday after the observance of Washington's birthday[, and,  in  the  boroughs  of Brooklyn and Queens only, Anniversary Day as designated in section twenty-five hundred eighty-six of this chapter].
+ that  in  any year in which the first or last day of Passover and Easter Sunday are separated by more than seven days, such officials may  notify the  district of a maximum of ten days, but such school district will be required to provide for transportation to such nonpublic school provided that  such  five  or  ten  additional days, whichever is applicable, are limited to the following: the Tuesday, Wednesday,  Thursday  and  Friday after  Labor  Day,  Rosh  Hashanah, Yom Kippur, the week in which public schools are closed for spring recess,  December  twenty-fourth  and  the week  between Christmas day and New Year's day, AND the Tuesday, Wednes- day, Thursday and Friday after the observance of Washington's birthday[, and, in the boroughs of Brooklyn and Queens  only,  Anniversary  Day  as designated in section twenty-five hundred eighty-six of this chapter].
-  § 4.
+  §  3.
 This act shall take effect on the first of July next succeeding the date on which it shall have become a law.